My camera does not shoot RAWs. Can I still use your software with JPEG pictures?

 100,000,000 * (3 * 2 * 3 + 6) = 2.4 GB

-And tone mapping a 100 MegaPixels HDR image with Details Enhancer (Lighting Effects Mode box checked) requires around:
+and tone mapping a 100 MegaPixels Radiance file with Details Enhancer (Lighting Effects Mode box checked) requires around:

 100,000,000 * 18 = 1.8 GB